 Acceptance into the Nursing Program does not guarantee successful completion of the program.
-Attendance at classes and clinical requires travel to both campuses and clinical locations at Douglas, Bisbee, and Sierra Vista.
+Attendance at classes and clinical requires travel to both campuses and clinical locations at Douglas, Bisbee, Benson and Sierra Vista.
 Experience in a clinical agency is essential to complete this program.
 Eligibility for placement in a clinical agency is decided by the faculty.
 Its decision is based on the mental and psychological status of the student, as well as performance in class and skills laboratory.
 Any possible legal impediment to licensure must be made known to the Nursing Division prior to assignment to a clinical agency.
 Acceptance into the program and/or successful completion of the program does not guarantee a license will be granted by the Arizona State Board of Nursing or any other State Board of Nursing at either the Practical Nurse or Registered Nurse levels.

-Pre-Pharmacy
+Pre-Pharmacy Associate of Science

+First Semester Units

+Freshman

 Composition ENG 101 3

 General Chemistry I CHM 151 4

 Elective Physical Education HPE 1

 College Algebra MAT 120/117 3

 General Physics PHY 111 4

 Social/Behavioral Science 3

-ENG 101 3

-CHM 151 4

-HPE 1

-MAT 120/117 3

-PHY 111 4

-3
+43-49

-ENG 102 3
+Composition ENG 102 3

-CHM 152 4

-HPE 1

-MAT 124 3

-PHY 112 4

-3

-Composition

 General Chemistry II CHM 152 4

 Elective Physical Education HPE 1

 Trigonometry MAT 124 3

 General Physics PHY 112 4

 Social/Behavioral Science 3

+22-20

-Sophomore
+Sophomore First Semester Units

 Analytic Geometry/Calculus MAT 261 5

 Human Anatomy & Physiology I BIO 201 4

 Elective Humanities/Fine Arts 3-4

 Fundamentals of Speech COM 102 3

 Principles of Macroeconomics ECN 201 3

-MAT 261 5

-BIO 201 4

-3-4

-COM 102 3

-ECN 201 3

-BIO 202 4

-CHM 4

-3-4

-SOC 101 3

-PSY 101 3
+Second Semester Units

 Human Anatomy & Physiology II BIO 202 4

 Chemistry Elective CHM 4

 Elective Humanities/Fine Arts 3-4

 Intro to Sociology SOC 101 3

 Introduction to Psychology PSY 101 3